Breastfeeding has so many benefits for mom and baby. Unfortunately, breastfeeding doesn’t always come naturally or easily.

 - Your milk will never stop spraying at random moments.
 It will.

-I hope these tips help you on your path to successful breastfeeding.
+I hope these tips help you on your path to joyful breastfeeding.
 And remember, a mom should never feel condemned for not breastfeeding (due to choice or inability).
 God is Sovereign, and ultimately, He is the one who provides the nutrition and growth for our babies.

 What survival tips would you add?
 Are the tips the same for subsequent babies?
 What other thoughts do you have on breastfeeding?
 I would love to hear about your experiences!